-Pro’s: This is a natural, organic method of removal that is effective.
-This method can remove large numbers of stink bugs quickly.
+Pro’s: This is a natural, organic control of stink bugs and this method of removal that is effective.
+This method can also remove large numbers of stink bugs quickly.

 Con’s: This method requires the use of an old or dedicated vacuum.
 The vacuum will then need to be stored for future use.
 Access to power is required for electric vacuums.
-The stink bugs collected in the vacuum will need to be removed.
+The stink bugs collected in the vacuum will need to be removed and disposed of.